tuliodev/bear-bot/README.md

 :fire: $topxp ->
 You can see top 5 users who have more xp on the bot

+#### :collision: Administration System commands
+:fire: $ban ->
+If you have ban permission you can mention a user in the command and ban him

 # Author :bust_in_silhouette:

 <table>